A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Explicit constructions of MSRD codes

-In this subsection, we explore the method of performing tensor products of sequences over $ \mathbb{F}_{q^r} $ and $ \mathbb{F}_{q^m} $.
-This technique is inspired by that used in \cite[Sec.
+In this subsection, we explore tensor products of sequences over $ \mathbb{F}_{q^r} $ and $ \mathbb{F}_{q^m} $.
+This technique is inspired by \cite[Sec.
 IV-B]{gabrys}.
 However, the codes obtained in \cite[Sec.
-IV-B]{gabrys} and in this work are not equivalent (by inspecting the attained parameters).
+IV-B]{gabrys} and in this work are not equivalent (by inspecting their parameters).
+Our technique is also connected to finite geometry.
+Families of subspaces satisfying Conditions 1 and 2 as in Theorem \ref{th extended moore matrix is msrd sufficient} are called \textit{arcs} or \textit{pseudo-arcs} in finite geometry \cite[Sec.
+4]{ball-additive}.
+The technique that we use here to construct them is equivalent to \textit{field reduction} \cite[Sec.
+5]{ball-additive}.

 For the remainder of this section, we will fix an ordered basis $ \boldsymbol\alpha = ( \alpha_1, \alpha_2, \ldots, \alpha_r ) \in \mathbb{F}_{q^r}^r $ of $ \mathbb{F}_{q^r} $ over $ \mathbb{F}_q $.
 We will also assume from now on that $ m = r \rho $ (hence $ \mathbb{F}_{q^r} \subseteq \mathbb{F}_{q^m} $), for some positive integer $ \rho $.
 Choose a vector